Tupelov/Atlus-Pack-Merger/README.md

 # Bin-Merger
 A program created by Tupelov for the purpose of merging atlus file types.
-Credit to TGE for making Atlus File System Library https://github.com/TGEnigma/AtlusFileSystemLibrary and DniweTamp for making the batch extract and batch pack batch scripts
+Credit to TGE for making PackTools https://github.com/TGEnigma/AtlusFileSystemLibrary and DniweTamp for making the batch extract and batch pack batch scripts